TalEliyahu/awesome-security-newsletters/README.md

 - [CyberWeekly](https://cyberweekly.substack.com/) - A weekly roundup of cyber security, technology and digital content presented with a small amount of editorial comment

 - [<hi/5>](https://info.securityjourney.com/hi5signup) - Every week they send you five carefully curated application security articles by [@SecurityJourney](https://twitter.com/SecurityJourney).

-- [Full Disclosure Mailing List](https://seclists.org/fulldisclosure/) - A public, vendor-neutral forum for detailed discussion of vulnerabilities and exploitation techniques, as well as tools, papers, news, and events of interest to the community.

 ## Twitter Lists